Murder of Lakshmanananda Saraswati

-Swami Lakshmanananda Saraswati (c.
+Lakshmanananda Saraswati (c.
 1926 – 23 August 2008) and four of his disciples were murdered on 23 August 2008 in the state of Odisha in India.
-Saraswati was a tribal activist, Hindu monk, and a Vishva Hindu Parishad leader.
-Seven Catholics of the Pano caste and one Maoist leader were convicted in the case.

-Previous attack

-Saraswati was on his way to visit Brahmanigoan village, when a bus belonging to Sugrib Singh, a Catholic Pano caste leader and member of the Lok Sabha (lower house of parliament) for the Biju Janata Dal party, obstructed the road.
-Attacked on the spot, Saraswati, his driver and his security guard all sustained injuries.
-In a statement, Saraswati identified Radhakant Nayak (also rendered Radha Kanta Nayak), an Indian National Congress member of parliament in the Rajya Sabha, as being involved in the attack.
-Nayak also served as chief of the Christian-evangelical organisation World Vision.
-Saraswati further stated that this was the seventh time that they had failed to kill him.

-Threat

-Saraswati received an anonymous threat only a week before his assassination.
-Ashram authorities also filed a First Information Report (FIR) with the local police.
-However, no steps were taken to provide appropriate security to him, despite ample evidence of very real threats being made on his life and the lives of those he served.
-The Government of Odisha later admitted that lapses might have occurred in his security and would place Kandhamal superintendent of police, Nikhil Kanodia and officer-in-charge of Tumudibandha police station Jena under suspension.

-Assassination
+Saraswati was a leader of the Vishva Hindu Parishad, a subsidiary of the Rashtriya Swayamsevak Sangh, a right-wing Hindutva paramilitary organisation.
+His death, blamed on Christians, led to the 2008 Kandhamal violence.

+Murder

 Saraswati was murdered on Janmashtami Day of 2008 while visiting with pupils at the Kanya Ashram (a residential girls' school) in Tumudibandh, about 100 km from Phulbani, the district headquarters of Kandhamal district.
 Four of his disciples, including a boy, were also killed by gunfire.

 The Kanya Ashram housed 130 girls on the day of the Janmashtami festival and many of the girls were eyewitnesses to the killing, according to The Indian Express.
 A group of thirty to forty armed men surrounded the Ashram.
 Four of the assailants carried AK-47s and many others had locally made revolvers.
 Two of the four government-provided security guards had gone home to eat at the time of the attack; the assailants tied and gagged the two remaining guards.